moovweb/go-cache/readme.md

 A go implemementation of Aadaptive Replacement Cache (ARC)

+In performance, ARC is at least as good as LRU, and better in most real-world workloads.

 The original algorithm is presented in the paper: http://www.almaden.ibm.com/cs/people/dmodha/arclogin.pdf.
-It has been adapted to support caching objects with different memory sizes.
+We adapt the algorithm to support caching objects with different memory sizes.